Release date June 22, 2026 (FCA)

 Geofence enforcement allows operators to apply Pathfinder obstacle data as a full-flight protection layer during manual flight, providing an additional safeguard alongside visual obstacle avoidance systems.

-[tip]Skydio highly recommends enabling geofence enforcement to keep drones safe even when visual obstacle avoidance is off.[/tip]
+[tip]Skydio strongly recommends enabling geofence enforcement to keep drones safe even when visual obstacle avoidance is off.[/tip]

 In-Flight Geofence Control